rxnlabs/wp-composer/README.md

 ### Requirements

+* PHP 5.4 and up
-Requires WP-CLI version 0.24.0 and up.
+* Requires WP-CLI version 0.24.0 and up.

 After installing as a WP-CLI package or as a plugin, run `wp composer --help` to see the list of commands and subcommands available.